Department of Homeland Security Cybersecurity and Infrastructure Security Agency

 A Unique Training Opportunity

-Pace University and the Cybersecurity and Infrastructure Security Agency within the U.S. Department of Homeland Security, are hosting a one-day security workshop to enhance awareness of, and response to, an active shooter event:
+The Cybersecurity and Infrastructure Security Agency within the U.S. Department of Homeland Security is hosting a one-day security workshop to enhance awareness of, and response to, an active shooter event:

 - Educating participants on the history of active shooter events.

 - Describing common behavior, conditions, and situations associated with active shooters.